1University of Maryland, College Park 2NEC Labs America 3UC San Diego

 Ours

 LangDriveCTRL is a natural-language-controllable framework for editing real-world driving videos to synthesize diverse traffic scenarios.
-It leverages explicit 3D scene decomposition to represent driving videos as a scene graph, containing static background and dynamic objects.
-To enable fine-grained editing and realism, it incorporates an agentic pipeline in which an Orchestrator transforms user instructions into execution graphs that coordinate specialized agents and tools.
-Specifically, an Object Grounding Agent establishes correspondence between free-form text descriptions and target object nodes in the scene graph; a Behavior Editing Agent generates multi-object trajectories from language instructions; and a Behavior Reviewer Agent iteratively reviews and refines the generated trajectories.
-The edited scene graph is rendered and then refined using a video diffusion tool to address artifacts introduced by object insertion and significant view changes.
-LangDriveCTRL supports both object node editing (removal, insertion and replacement) and multi-object behavior editing from a single natural-language instruction.
-Quantitatively, it achieves nearly 2× higher instruction alignment than the previous SoTA, with superior structural preservation, photorealism, and traffic realism.
+It represents each video as an explicit 3D scene graph, decomposing the scene into a static background and dynamic object nodes.
+To enable fine-grained editing and realism, it introduces a feedback-driven agentic pipeline.
+An Orchestrator converts user instructions into executable graphs that coordinate specialized multi-modal agents and tools.
+An Object Grounding Agent aligns free-form text with target object nodes in the scene graph; a Behavior Editing Agent generates multi-object trajectories from language instructions; and a Behavior Reviewer Agent iteratively reviews and refines the generated trajectories.
+The edited scene graph is rendered and harmonized using a video diffusion tool, and then further refined by a Video Reviewer Agent to ensure photorealism and appearance alignment.
+LangDriveCTRL supports both object node editing (removal, insertion, and replacement) and multi-object behavior editing from natural-language instructions.
+Quantitatively, it achieves nearly 2× higher instruction alignment than the previous SoTA, with superior photorealism, structural preservation, and traffic realism.

 Overall Pipeline.
 Given an input video and the user instruction, our pipeline first builds a scene graph, which decomposes the scene into a static background node and multiple dynamic object nodes with their trajectories.
-To execute the instruction, the orchestrator coordinates agents and tools from different modules to work together: the object query module localizes target object nodes in the scene graph based on text descriptions; the object node editing module performs node removal, insertion, and replacement operations; the behavior editing module generates and refines multi-object trajectories based on a feedback loop; finally, the rendering and refinement module renders the edited scene graph and refines it with a video diffusion tool.
+To execute the instruction, the orchestrator coordinates agents and tools from different modules to work together: the object query module localizes target objects in the scene graph based on textual descriptions; the object node editing module performs object removal, insertion, and replacement; the behavior editing module generates and refines multi-object trajectories based on a feedback loop; finally, the rendering and refinement module renders the edited scene graph and iteratively refines it with a video diffusion tool.
 While the figure illustrates single-object editing, our pipeline is capable of multi-object editing.

 }